 It would seem that even the MOST liberal of California's newspapers has discovered the truth.
 The San Jose Mercury News recently an article, Friday, Dec.
 28, 2001 that Three Strikes is an effective law serving the public good.
 We will have a copy here for inperpetuum.

 Leandro Andrade, a heroin addict for most of his life, was convicted of his third strike in 1995 and sentenced to 50 years to life for stealing $153.00 worth of video tapes from a San Bernadino, CA convenience store.
 His sentence was appealed and found its way to the US Ninth Circuit Court of Appeals where his sentence was ruled unconstitutional (cruel and unusual punishment).
 This court has a history of legislating from the bench and for being overruled by sound legal precedence.
-The same will hold true for Mr. Andrade as born out by Mike Reynolds' commentary and the dissenting opinion of Judge Sneed (from the 9th US Circuit Court's own records).
-We also have a copy of a Mike Reynolds' commentary and the dissenting opinion of Judge Sneed (from the 9th US Circuit Court's own records).
-We also have a copy of a Sacramento Bee article that gives some nice background on the case and a complete copy of the Court's decision in PDF format and HTML as well.
+The same will hold true for Mr. Andrade as born out by Mike Reynolds' commentary and the dissenting opinion of Justice Sneed (from the 9th US Circuit Court's own records).
+We also have a copy of a Sacramento Bee article that gives some nice background on the case and a complete copy of the Court's decision in PDF format.
+The complete US Ninth opinion can be viewed here.

 Associated Press writer Dan Thompson consulted Dr. Frank Zimring (renowned 3-Strikes opponent) for comments on how California is sending fewer criminals to prison but for longer periods of time.
 Dr. Zimring credited 3 month old Proposition 36 for lowering those numbers. some comments he wanted to share with our visitors to be read in conjunction with the AP article so you'll have both sides represented.
 Unlike this article, which sadly represents a preconcieved notion.